OliverAbraham/CSharpWPFCourse/README.md

 #### Elevate with button
 - Shows how to aquire elevated rights from the operating system and restart you app with more rights

+#### Weather display
+- Shows how to read and display the current temperature from openweathermap.org
+- Temperature reading is a black box!
+The focus is on the WPF part.
+- Reading values from the internet is part of my Pro course